X

 Student Commission on Racial Justice

-Leaders Unlocked have built this project from the ground up, based on our extensive networks within the Further Education sector.
-We are currently partnered with ten colleges across England: Barnsley College, Birmingham Metropolitan College, Bridgwater & Taunton College, Hopwood Hall College, Kirklees College, Leicester College, Leyton Sixth Form College, MK College Group, and The Sheffield College.
+We are currently partnered with eleven colleges across England: Barnsley College, Birmingham Metropolitan College, Bilborough Sixth Form College, Bolton College, Hopwood Hall College, Kirklees College, Leicester College, Long Road Sixth Form College, MK College Group, the Sheffield College and Solihull College and University Centre.

 58% of negative experiences in education, caused by race or ethnicity took place in secondary school followed by 23% in college and 17% in primary school.